Algorithmic-Alignment-Lab/OpenCodingForMachineLearning/results/README.md

+This section contains the saved labeled text results (both human-labeled and model-predicted), as well as python code for creating and saving bar plots of the results.

-In this section you'll find your results in the form of a csv file with the following headers:
+Results are saved in the form of a csv file with the following headers:

 ```
 ID | TEXT | LABEL
 ```

-result_parser provides a script that can convert csv outputs to Figures (see `__main__`).
+`result_parser` provides a script that can convert csv outputs to bar plot Figures (see `__main__`), and save them to the `Figures` directory.